shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/review-submission-error-message.md

 ## How to fix

 ### The Short Answer:

-Assuming you have not added custom code or modified the config too much, you just need to make sure you have `Publish to Shotgun` checked on the item that you are  submitting for review
+Assuming you have not added custom code or modified the config too much, you just need to make sure you have `Publish to {% include product %}` checked on the item that you are  submitting for review

 ![publish_checkbox](images/review-submission-error-message-01.jpeg)

 ### The Long Answer:

 First, [here's the documentation for the publisher API](https://developer.shotgunsoftware.com/tk-multi-publish2/).
 Most of the concepts involved in solving this problem are explained there.
 But here's the breakdown for your specific problem.
 Hopefully going through it like this will help you debug future issues as well.

 In the above screenshot, under the `ShorgunWrite1` item you see two `plugins`.
 These correspond to plugins that were defined in the config.